anoma/nspec/docs/anomian.juvix.md

 </div>

-Why to bother with the mailbox cluster?
+Why bother with the mailbox cluster?
 One mailbox is enough, right?

 > While a single mailbox would suffice for basic functionality, multiple
 > mailboxes provide valuable message organisation capabilities.

-That sounds pretty much like my email works.
+That sounds like how my email works.
 It is a cluster of mailboxes, and in principle, I have one big mailbox, but truly I can see it as having multiple mailboxes, one for each folder, such as promotions, important, spam, etc.